princekham/Drupal-Note/README.md

 settings.php Configuration
 - The settings.php file is located in the sites/default directory of your Drupal installation.
 If you have a multi-site installation, you may have multiple settings.php files located in different directories within the sites directory
-- put the following codes
+- put the following codes (it is located at var/www/html/sites/default)

 $settings['trusted_host_patterns'] = array(
   '^192\.168\.1\.131$',